cea-hpc/modules/doc/source/design/source-shell-script-in-modulefile.rst

 - Execute a shell script and include the environment changes it performs in modulefile

     - Environment changes done by shell script are gathered and evaluated in modulefile context through corresponding modulefile commands
-    - Goal is to get the same environment after loading a modulefile using a ``source-sh`` than if shell script targeted by the ``source-sh`` where directly sourced in shell session
+    - Goal is to get the same environment after loading a modulefile using a :mfcmd:`source-sh` than if shell script targeted by the ``source-sh`` where directly sourced in shell session

 - Environment changes tracked are (all environment elements ``module`` can handle):